T40O0/Simplified_Janbu_Method_3D_2D/README.md

  - 2D back calculation is possible for the sliding direction calculated in 3D.
  - Forward calculation in 2D is possible for the sliding direction, c and φ calculated in 3D.
  - Saves c, φ, FS and sliding direction as histogram, csv and shapefile.
+Note:
+ - This code does not include the correction factor f0.
+Please add it if necessary.
-Note: Histogram output for c is not currently supported.
-It will be added in the future if needed.
+ - Histogram output for c is not currently supported.

 ## References
 Ugai, K., and Hosobori, K. (1988).
 Extension of simplified Bishop method, simplified Janbu method and Spencer method to three-dimensions.
 Japanese Soc. of Civ.
 Engrs., 394, 21–26 (in Japanese).